-accordance with paragraph 1 of paragraph 1, Member States may introduce, where appropriate, well-justified administrative sanctions, in accordance with their national law and with full respect for the Charter of Fundamental Rights of the European Union, for non-compliance with the fingerprinting process capturing a facial image in accordance with paragraph 1 of this Article.
+capturing a facial image in registered in accordance with paragraph 1, Member States may introduce, where appropriate, well-iustified administrative sanctions, in accordance with their national law and with full respect for the Charter of Fundamental Rights of the European Union. for non-compliance with the fingerprinting process capturing a facial image in accordance with paragraph 1 of this Article.
 These sanctions process of taking biometric data.
-Member States shall ensure that an opportunity for counselling has been provided to those persons in order to persuade them to cooperate with the procedure and to inform them of the possible implications of noncompliance.
+Member States shall ensure that an opportunity for counselling has been provided to those persons in order to persuade them to cooperate with the procedure and to inform them of the possible implications of non-compliance.
 The administrative sanctions shall be effective, proportionate and dissuasive.
-In this context, detention should Detention shall only be used as a means of last resort and for as short a period as possible and necessarv in order to determine or verify a third-country national's identity and, in particular, where there is a risk of absconding.
-Where a decision is taken to detain a third-county national or a stateless person, competent biometric data [...] in accordance with paragraph 1 of this Article.
-These sanctions shall be effective, proportionate and dissuasive. [...]
+In this context. detention should Detention shall only be used as a means of last resort and for as short a period as possible and necessary in order to determine or verify a third-country national's identity and, particular, where there is a risk of absconding.
+Where a decision is taken to detain a third-county national or a stateless person, compliance with providing biometric data [...] in accordance with paragraph 1 of this Article.
+These sanctions shall be effective. proportionate and dissuasive. [...]

-paragraph 1 of this Article shall be laid down in national law.
-These shall measures be effective. proportionate and dissuasive [and may include the possibility to use means of coercion as a last resort.
+to provide biometric data accordance with paragraph 1 of this Article shall be laid down in national law.
+These [...] measures shall be effective, proportionate and dissuasive [...] and may include the possibility to use means of coercion as a last resort.